GoogleCloudPlatform/PerfKitBenchmarker/README.md

 the set name in the benchmarks parameter (e.g., `--benchmarks="standard_set"`).
 Sets can be combined with individual benchmarks or other named sets.

+# Running selective stages of a benchmark

+This procedure demonstrates how to run only selective stages of a benchmark.
+This technique can be useful for examining a machine after it has been prepared, but before the benchmark runs.

+This example shows how to provision and prepare the `cluster_boot` benchmark without actually running the benchmark.

+1. Change to your local version of PKB: `cd $HOME/PerfKitBenchmarker`

+1. Run provision, prepare, and run stages of `cluster_boot`.

+    ```
+    ./pkb.py --benchmarks=cluster_boot --machine_type=n1-standard-2 --zones=us-central1-f --run_stage=provision,prepare,run
+    ```

+1. The output from the console will tell you the run URI for your benchmark.
+    Try to ssh into the VM.
+The machine "Default-0" came from the VM group which is specified in the benchmark_config for cluster_boot.

+    ```
+    ssh -F /tmp/perfkitbenchmarker/runs/<run_uri>/ssh_config default-0
+    ```

+1. Now that you have examined the machines, teardown the instances that were made and cleanup.

+    ```
+    ./pkb.py --benchmarks=cluster_boot --run_stage=teardown -run_uri=<run_uri>
+    ```

 # Useful Global Flags

 The following are some common flags used when configuring PerfKit Benchmarker.